latacora/wernicke/README.md

     "mac":"dc:08:90:75:e3:91"
 }
 ```
 </td>
 </tr>

 <td colspan="2">
-Redacted values _do_ stay consistent within runs.
-If the input contains the same
+Redacted values _are_ consistent within runs.
+If the input
-value multiple times it will get redacted identically.
-This allows you to still do correlation in the result.
+contains the same value multiple times it will get redacted identically.
+This
+allows you to still do correlation in the result.
 </td>

 <tr>